 Naturally, it was reported she was undaunted by the attack, but Victoria seemed to find this the most frightening attack, crying “Save me!” to Jane Churchill, her Lady of the Bedchamber.
 Perhaps it was because this attack was inside the Palace grounds – a little too close to home.
 It was also the first attempt on her life since Prince Albert’s death, over a decade before.

 Brown received a medal for his bravery, whilst O’Connor was to be imprisoned; this was later commuted to exile in Australia.
-This sentence may not seem too harsh, but many a prisoner didn’t actually make it to Australia, thanks to the treacherous boat journey!
+This sentence may not seem too harsh, but many a prisoner didn’t make it to Australia, thanks to the treacherous boat journey.

 7. The last attempt on Victoria’s life was by Roderick Maclean.
 It appears poet and aristocrat Maclean had a fixation on the ‘supernatural properties’ of the colour blue, as well as the number four.
 He turned his fixation on The Queen in March 1882, supposedly after receiving a curt reply to some poems he sent to Victoria.

-Maclean was to be tried for High Treason, as he certainly shot at The Queen, but was found insane shortly before the trial.
+Maclean was to be tried for High Treason, as he indeed shot at The Queen but was found insane shortly before the trial.
 He would, therefore, be found not guilty, and acquitted of the crime, living his life in a mental asylum instead of prison.
-Victoria was furious about this, and demanded the Prime Minister, William Gladstone, do something about it.
+Victoria was furious about this and demanded the Prime Minister, William Gladstone, do something about it.

 Gladstone changed the ‘insanity verdict’ (not guilty by reason of insanity) to ‘guilty, but insane’, which remained law until 1964.